Building reproducible analytical pipelines in R workshop

 Looking forward to seeing you during the workshop!

-Learn how to fit Generalized Additive Models in R!
-Join our workshop on Generalized Additive Models in R which is a part of our workshops for Ukraine series.
+Learn how to debug and refactor in R!
+Join our workshop on A toolbox for debugging and refactoring in R which is a part of our workshops for Ukraine series.

 Here’s some more info: